Anakha-Bindu/Anakha-Bindu/README.md

 # Hi, I'm Anakha Bindu 👋

 ## What I Build
-B2B SaaS PM with hands-on experience in iGaming.
+B2B SaaS PM with hands-on experience in iGaming, Logistics, Real Estate.
 I build tools and prototypes that improve product workflows, player engagement, and operational efficiency — using AI where it actually makes a difference.

 ## What I'm Working On
 - 🔨 Crash game (0→1) — defining mechanics and player experience with a third-party studio at Inspired Entertainment